 Part 2 of our Spreadsheets series.
 Read Part 1 here.

 Molly Boyle and Thyra Williams have nearly 40 years of combined accounting experience.
-Before coming to BlackLine, Molly was senior manager of corporate accounting at Under Armour and Thyra was an auditor for PwC.
+Before coming to BlackLine, Molly was a senior manager of corporate accounting and Thyra was an auditor for PwC.